tweag/python-monorepo-example/content/blog/2021-03-18-nickel-gradual-typing.md

 ---

-This post is the third one of a series on [Nickel][nickel-repo], a new configuration language we are developing at Tweag.
+This post is the third one of a series on [Nickel][nickel-repo], a new configuration language that I've been working on.
 In this post, I explore the design of Nickel's type system, which mixes static and dynamic typing, and the reasons behind this choice.